✦ Listing is for a digital download workbook to be printed at home. No physical product will be delivered.

 And I do like to sell things from time to time – things that matter.
 Like, helping you stay organized with a writing planner.
 Or, helping you redesign your website.
 I’m in business because hey – did I mention I have 6 boys?
 Yeah.
 So Facebook and Pinterest help me reach people that interact with me and then I give them all my money in order to show you more things.
 But only things you’d find relevant.

 Is there a way to block the Facebook pixel?
 I have no idea because frankly I love things that help provide relevance to our user experiences as long as it’s not being used shadily!
 But why on earth would you want to block the Facebook pixel when my site is – let’s admit – pretty cool and so informative?
 If you DO find something that blocks it, just do me a favor and UN-block it when you come visit me.

 So basically, nothing really intrusive is being relayed to me, maybe your IP address, geo location and how long you spent stalking me on my site.
 I’m not storing any data like that; just viewing what the gods of the internet give me to see.
-If you want to try to do weird things on my site, then at least do a lot of clicking around on my Kerrie’s Friends page and support writers just like me.
-Or kinda like me.
-Depends.
+If you want to try to do weird things on my site, then at least buy some stuff and don’t use a stolen credit card.

 Data is meaningful and a perfectly healthy way to manage a business when used correctly.
 So what I do is store your data in only the most important places where I actually need to either help you or fulfill something you’ve ordered from me.